You Don't Have to Keep Pretending You're Fine

 A woman with red hair smiling while holding a baby girl wearing a reindeer hat, standing among children in an autumn forest.

-You might replay your birth, struggle with intrusive thoughts, or feel disconnected from the version of motherhood you expected.
+You might be holding it together on the outside while feeling fragile, anxious, or completely unlike yourself inside.
+You might replay your birth, struggle with intrusive thoughts, or feel disconnected from the motherhood you imagined.

-I offer specialist postnatal therapy for mums affected by birth trauma, postnatal depression, and postnatal anxiety.
-We work gently, at your pace, to help you feel steadier, safer, and more like yourself again.
+I offer specialist postnatal therapy for mums affected by birth trauma, postnatal depression, and postnatal anxiety — working gently, at your pace, to help you feel steadier, safer, and rediscover your identity.

 Group of mums hiking with their babies on a wooded trail in a lush, green forest.